komura92/akhq-configs/README.md

 ## HTTP basic

+Detailed description can be found [in this article](https://damiankumor.blogspot.com/2024/08/basic-akhq-running-with-docker-http.html).

+## HTTP with Keycloak login

-Detailed description can be found [here](https://damiankumor.blogspot.com/2024/08/basic-akhq-running-with-docker-http.html).
+Detailed description can be found [in this article](https://damiankumor.blogspot.com/2024/08/akhq-login-with-keycloak.html).